dillonkearns/elm-graphql/README.md

      "name": "star-wars-graphqelm-project",
      "version": "1.0.0",
      "scripts": {
-       "api": "graphqelm https://graphqelm.herokuapp.com/api --base StarWars"
+       "api": "elm-graphql https://graphqelm.herokuapp.com/api --base StarWars"
      }
    ```

-4. With the above in your `package.json`, running `npm run api` will generate Graphqelm code for you to call in `./src/StarWars/`.
+4. With the above in your `package.json`, running `npm run api` will generate `dillonkearns/elm-graphql` code for you to call in `./src/StarWars/`.
 You can now use the generated code as in this [Ellie example](https://rebrand.ly/graphqelm) or in the [`examples`](https://github.com/dillonkearns/elm-graphql/tree/master/examples) folder.

 ## Contributors